National Bee Pest Surveillance Program activities

 Surveillance infographics

 In 2023 the NBPSP performed surveillance activities at 22 locations throughout Australia.
 More than 4,080 surveillance activities targeting exotic bee pests and exotic pest bees were conducted.
+The NBPSP infographics provides a summary of these activities.

 Program funding